Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 The Hotel Romance Puskin overlooking the Market Colonnade

-Before we start tackling the top local sights, our first stop in town is to pick up our very own Karlovy Vary spa drinking cups!
+Before you start tackling the top local sights, the first stop you’ll want to make is to pick up your very own Karlovy Vary spa drinking cups!

 That’s right, the hot springs in Karlovy Vary are for drinking, not soaking (well mostly, at least)!